 medical school.
 We arrived in the selo on a Sunday, mid-day, during a

 village council election.
 The officials were all there.
-We asked for
+We asked

 the "Ivakhiv" family.
-The head of the council thinks a bit, says that
+The head of the council thinks a bit,

-there are three Ivakhiv families in the selo – but – you should go to
+there are three Ivakhiv families in the selo – but – you

-the one on this-and-this road, because, turning to Nadia, "you look
+the one on this-and-this road, because, turning to Nadia, "you

 just like them."
 Sure enough, she did!